DouglasConnect/opentox-toxcast/README.md

-# OpenTox • ToxCast Api
+# OpenTox • ToxCast API

 This repository contains the code for a REST Api to access the [EPA's ToxCast and Tox21](https://www.epa.gov/chemical-research/toxicity-forecaster-toxcasttm-data) data (currently the summary data release from October 2015), plus a data loader to import the official summary release data csv files into a data store.
 This API was developed by [Douglas Connect GmbH](http://www.douglasconnect.com) as part of the [OpenTox initiative](http://opentox.net/).